top of page

 • Non-Compliance with State Law: Enforcing HOA rules that conflict with state laws, such as Florida Statute 720.304(4) and HB 293, which protect homeowners' rights to install compliant hurricane protection devices.

-• Discrimination or Inconsistency: Applying rules inconsistently or discriminatory, such as allowing some homeowners to install certain types of shutters while denying others without a valid reason.
+• Discrimination or Inconsistency: Applying rules inconsistently or discriminatory, such as allowing some homeowners or areas to install certain types of shutters while denying others.

-Hurricane Protection Solutions & Blinds LLC, warranties a compilable finish in the aesthetic of the installations for the best matching and appearance to maintain the aesthetic of the customer's neighborhood from the installation of all product units and all our distributed and manufacturing products.
-All our products and installations comply with the Florida state law and Florida Building Code.
-Please find the original source from the Notice of Acceptance, scrolling down the website, clicking to the product brands.
+Hurricane Protection Solutions & Blinds LLC, warranties a compliant finish in the aesthetic of installations for the best matching and appearance to maintain the aesthetic of the customer's neighborhood from the installation of all product units and all our distributed and manufacturing products.
+All our installers and general contractors are experienced and must comply with our standards for installation to meet aesthetic standards.
+All our products and installations comply with the U.S. and Florida State Law, Florida Building Code, and are approved by the Florida Department of Business and Professional Regulations.

 What to do if my HOA is overly burdensome or acting outside its authority?

-If a homeowner finds their homeowners' association (HOA) to be overly burdensome or acting outside its authority, there are several steps owners can take to escalate, report, and address these issues:
+If a homeowner finds their homeowners' association (HOA) to be overly burdensome or acting outside its authority, or presenting no compliant changes under the FBC and Florida Law regulations, there are the steps owners can take to escalate, report, and address these issues, or even get compensated for any hurricane related damages:

 • HOA Board: Start by addressing the issue directly with the HOA board.
 Often, HOAs have a formal complaint process outlined in their governing documents (CC&Rs, bylaws, rules and regulations).